-Is this the best cash back business credit card out there? - The SimplyCash® Business Card from American Express is the latest business cash back credit card from American Express and is in our opinion, perhaps the best business cash back credit card today.
+Is this the best cash back business credit card out there? - The SimplyCash® Business Card from American Express is the latest business cash back credit card from American Express and is in our opinion, one of the most rewarding business cash back credit card today.
 The great thing about this card is that there are no tiers on what you can earn on the card and you get to earn more than the standard 1% rebates on selected categories.

 How Would Business Owners Earn Cash Back on this Card - If you have been researching the cash back world in credit cards, you would realize that there is a big difference in the consumer and business space.
 The consumer space in characterized by rotating categories, online shopping malls and tiers on their cash back system.
 Thankfully, this trend has not entered the small business world and in that sense, the cash back formulas in business cards are more intuitive and simple to understand.

 If you are a cardholder, this is what you can expect to earn in cash back.
 You could earn 5% at U.S. office supply stores & on wireless telephone services purchased directly from U.S. service providers, 3% at U.S. gas stations and 1% on other purchases .
 One thing to note is that the 5% and 3% earnings are valid for up to $12,000 in purchases in each 5% and 3% category per rebate year, then 1% That means that you can spend up to $12,000 for these individual categories and earn the cash back stated above.
 Once spending in that particular category exceeds $12,000, you earn 1% cash back.